About us

 Antler River Media is an independent local media outlet that reports on a variety of stories in London that are often left out from local corporation-driven mainstream media.
 London is home to vibrant communities of workers, artists, and activists.
 Each of them emanating a lifetime of stories that deserve to be heard and struggles that deserve to be unearthed.
 Antler River Media creates a space for these stories, dreams, and struggles by providing a media outlet that speaks with Londoners, not for them.

 Over the past few years, London has seen dozens upon dozens of protests and rallies.
-Whether it be local movements to defund the police andfund transit, arts, and affordable housing; solidarity movements standing with Indigenous land defenders in Six Nations, Wet’suwet’en, and across “Canada”; calling for a free Palestine, and raising awareness for the people of Sudan; our city has a history of local and global activism.
-But as with any movements opposing the status quo, mainstream media often neglects this.
-Antler River Media treasures London’s activist history, and is committed to reporting accurately and critically on movements taking place in the city.
+Whether it be local movements calling for justice against police brutality; improved funding to public services, transit or affordable housing; solidarity movements standing with Indigenous land defenders in Six Nations, Wet’suwet’en, and across “Canada”; or protests in solidarity with marginalized communities across the world; our city has a history of local and global activism.
+But as with any movements opposing the status quo, mainstream media often neglect or do not provide adequate and equitable coverage for these movements.
+Antler River Media treasures London’s history of activism, solidarity, and community values, and is committed to reporting accurately and critically on movements taking place in the city.

 What is a Co-op?